Applies to: Windows Terminal Services and Remote Desktop Services, Citrix XenApp and XenDesktop

 - After you have created the policy for your Terminal server, be sure to order this policy at the top of the list of policies so it will take precedence over any user-based policies.

 Alternatively, it is possible to create a policy for the Terminal Server based on the AD Computer identity.
 This method operates in the same way; all users of the server are identified as the Terminal Server computer name.
-However, for this to work consistently Umbrella Support must configure each VA in a way that optimizes the host-to-IP mappings.
-Please contact Umbrella Support for assistance.
+However, for this to work consistently the VA must be configured in a way that optimizes the host-to-IP mappings.
+Please see the AD Host GUID Timeout instructions for more details, or contact Umbrella support for assistance.

 Using VDI with AD integration